precooled05/Mediocrity-Modpack/MODLIST.md

-<h1 align=center> Atrocity Modpack Modlist </h1>
+<h1 align=center> Mediocrity Modpack Modlist </h1>

-This is a full modlist for the modpack.
+This is a full modlist for the modpack (not including dependencies).

 Mods up to date as of: Thursday 17 Febuary 2022